Whitwell, Derbyshire: Whitwell Wood

 Whitwell Wood is a large area of ancient woodland covering approximately 171 hectares.
 It forms part of the Welbeck Estate, one of the former medieval dukeries of Nottinghamshire.
 The wood is managed on a long-term lease by the Forestry Commission.
-It is a predominantly broad-leaved wood with over 20 species indicating ancient woodland, a number of interesting archaeological features and a freshwater spring known as the Ginny Spring.
+It is a predominantly broad-leaved wood with over 20 species of trees indicating ancient woodland, a number of interesting archaeological features and a freshwater spring known as the Ginny Spring.
 The valley of Bondhay Dike (containing the spring) is designated as a site of special scientific interest (SSSI).
 This designation is partly due to the varied flora, but also because of a number of species that are rare in the region; particularly rare orchids.
 As such, the wood has a very high nature conservation status.
 A Three Shires Oak once stood in a field beside Whitwell Wood, traditionally marking the meeting point of the counties of Derbyshire, Nottinghamshire and Yorkshire; a younger oak has been planted further from the wood close to the new meeting point of the counties.